-These oatmeal cookies have a slight crisp to the edges and a chewy center.
+These homemade oatmeal creme pies have a slight crisp to the edges and a chewy center.
 They are the perfect cookie for sandwiching with marshmallow buttercream.

-- Beat a jar of marshmallow fluff with shortening, vanilla, and powdered sugar until fluffy.
+- Beat an entire jar of marshmallow cream with shortening, vanilla, and powdered sugar until fluffy.

 - Add a little bit of salt water and beat until creamy.

-Spread the marshmallow frosting on half of the cookies, then press the rest of the cookies on top.
+- Spread the marshmallow cream filling on half of the cookies, then press the rest of the cookies on top.

 - Do not over bake the cookies.
 The edges should be slightly brown and crispy, but the centers will be soft and chewy.

-- make sure the cookies are completely cool before filling them with frosting.
+- Make sure the cookies are completely cool before filling them with cream frosting.